Series / Golden Balls

 This series provides examples of:

-- Cassandra Truth: When a player has two killers on their front row, the obvious means by which to persuade the others to take them through anyway is to claim a ridiculously high amount.
-Naturally, the others will typically be wise to this and not fall for it, leading to this trope when - as is sometimes the case - the player with the killers is actually telling the truth.
+- Cassandra Truth: When a player had two Killers on their front row, the obvious means by which to persuade the others to take them through anyway was to claim a ridiculously high amount.
+Naturally, the others would typically be wise to this and not fall for it, leading to this trope when - as was sometimes the case - the player with the Killers was actually telling the truth.

-- Failure Is the Only Option: Usually, if a player starts with two killers on the front row, they will not get through, though exceptions are known.
+- Failure Is the Only Option: Usually, if a player started with two Killers on the front row, they won't get through, though exceptions are known.

 - Laser-Guided Karma: One middle-aged male contestant said his elderly female rival reminded him of his dead grandmother.
-This offended her and actually reduced the third contestant - a young woman - to tears.
-The vote went to a three-way tie break, and despite the man clearly having the most money, on the basis of his attitude, the women got rid of him.
-Adding salt to the wound, the man refused to even apologise for his comments, despite both players insisting he do so.
+This offended her and actually reduced the third contestant, a young woman, to tears.
+The vote went to a three-way tie break, and despite the man clearly having the most money, the women got rid of him on the basis of his attitude.
+Adding salt to the wound was that the man refused to even apologise for his comments, despite both ladies insisting he do so.